-We sign a significantly higher percentage of software license orders in the second and fourth quarters of each fiscal year.
+We have historically experienced seasonal variations in our revenues as a result of increased customer orders in our second and fourth fiscal quarters.
 We generally see increased orders in our second fiscal quarter, which is the quarter ended January 31, due to customer buying patterns.
-We also see increased orders in our fourth fiscal quarter due to efforts by our sales team to achieve annual incentives.
-As a result, a significantly higher percentage of our annual license revenues have historically been recognized during those quarters.
-Since a substantial majority of our license revenues recur annually under our multi-year contracts, we expect to continue to experience this seasonality effect in subsequent years.
-Our services revenues are also subject to seasonal fluctuations resulting from the number of billable days in a given fiscal quarter, though to a lesser degree than our license revenues.
+We also see increased orders in our fourth fiscal quarter, which is the quarter ended July 31, due to efforts by our sales team to achieve annual incentives.
+This seasonal pattern, however, may be absent in any given year.
+For example, in fiscal year 2016, we had higher licensing orders in the third fiscal quarter than in the second fiscal quarter.
 Our maintenance revenues are not impacted by these seasonal trends.